 Hospital bombed in North Darfur as RSF shelling intensifies

-The paramilitary Rapid Support Forces (RSF) bombed Jebel Marra Hospital located in North Darfur’s El Fasher’s Grand Market on Tuesday, a source told Radio Dabanga.
-The source, who requested anonymity for security reasons, reported that the northern section of the hospital’s third floor was destroyed, though medical equipment remained largely undamaged.
+The paramilitary Rapid Support Forces (RSF) bombed Jebel Marra Hospital at the North Darfur’s El Fasher’s Grand Market yesterday.
+The northern section of the hospital’s third floor was destroyed, though medical equipment remained largely undamaged.

-El Fasher, the capital of North Darfur, witnessed numerous RSF shelling attacks.
+El Fasher, the capital of North Darfur, witnessed numerous RSF attacks.
 Witnesses described further shelling incidents in the area.
-One shell landed near the dialysis centre, causing minimal damage, while another fell at a transportation station in the Ziyadia neighbourhood, but failed to detonate.
+One shell landed near the dialysis centre, causing minimal damage, while another fell at a transportation station in the Ziyadiya neighbourhood, but failed to detonate.

-In a statement, the Coordination of the Resistance Committees in El Fasher condemned the RSF’s ongoing attacks on residential neighbourhoods, shelters, and healthcare facilities.
+The El Fasher Resistance Committees condemned the RSF’s ongoing attacks on residential neighbourhoods, shelters, and healthcare facilities in a statement on their Facebook page yesterday.

 Displaced people in Abu Shouk camp, located north of El Fasher, are facing severe health facility shortages as the camp’s population swells with new arrivals.
-Dr Mohammed Ahmed Mohammed, a coordinator in the camp’s emergency room, reported that the camp now hosts over 256,000 people.
+Mohamed Ahmed, a coordinator in the camp’s emergency room, reported that the camp now hosts over 256,000 people.
 The existing health centres are inadequate for the growing number of displaced individuals.

 Abu Shouk camp